NoNotNotes/Yuubi/NoNotNotes/CMPA/MS1-Arreglo-1.md

   - MS
   - INC
 date: 2024-10-26
-description: A series of lectures by Dr. Arreglo covering the digestive system,
+description: A note on all eight video lectures by Dr. Leni Arreglo covering the digestive system, respiratory system, and cardiovascular system
+draft: true
 ---
 # Digestive System
 The digestive system consists of a long tube also known as the **alimentary canal** where ingested substances travel and undergo mechanical and chemical digestion for conversion into absorbable units of food for **nutrition**.
 In conjunction with this canal, **accessory organs of digestion** (liver, gallbladder, salivary glands, pancreas) aid in the digestion of food.